CompPsyUnion/2526-wechat-blogs/CONTRIBUTING.md

 - **Proposal Adopted:** If you only proposed this issue but we assigned it to another member to complete, you can still receive **1 point**
 - **Passive Task Completion:** If we initially assigned you an issue (whether empty or not) and you complete it, you can receive **1 point**
 - **Overdue Incompletion:** If you fail to complete the milestone's due date for a long time, you risk having points deducted
+- **Active claim and completion:** If you proactively claim an existing, unclaimed issue in the issue board (self-assign) and then complete it, you'll also receive **2 points**
+- **Collaborative completion:** If multiple people collaborate to finish an issue, each contributor can receive **1 point**

+### About Issue Types and Labels

+- **Types**
+  - `Task`: indicates the issue has passed title & outline review — you may start writing the full manuscript
+- **Labels**
+  - User-assignable labels (you can add these when appropriate):
+    - `blogs-software` — software/tool oriented posts
+    - `blogs-hardware` — hardware / DIY / electronics posts
+    - `blogs-algorithm` — algorithm / ML / data-science posts
+    - `blogs-story` — historical / narrative posts (history of computing, language evolution, etc.)
+  - Maintainer-controlled labels
+    - `duplicate` — this issue duplicates an existing one (will be closed)
+    - `invalid` — title & outline did not pass review (will be closed)
+    - `published` — the article from this issue has been published
+    - `in-review` — the article is currently under review
+    - `publish-pending` — the article is scheduled / pending publication

 ### Before You Start